paramat/minipeli/README.txt

 'default' mod:
 The minipeli 'gui', 'hand' and 'media' mods are derived from it.
+'creative' mod:
+The minipeli 'creative_mode' mod is derived from it.

 'gui' mod contains:
 Textures:
-  gui_formbg
-  gui_hb_bg
-  bubble
-  heart
+  gui_formbg.png
+  bubble.png
+  heart.png
 init.lua:
 minetest.register_on_joinplayer to set the formspec prepend.
-The custom hotbar texture code is commented-out.
-Also use a temporary fix for minetest.get_player_information occasionally being 'nil'.

 'hand' mod contains:
 Textures:
   wieldhand.png
 init.lua:
-minetest.register_item to register the hand tool.
+minetest.register_item to register the hand.

 'media' mod contains:
 Textures:
-  crack_anylength
+  crack_anylength.png
 Sounds:
-  player_damage
+  player_damage.ogg
 init.lua:
 Required but empty.

+'creative_mode' mod contains:
+init.lua:
+minetest.override_item() to override the hand. minetest.register_on_placenode() for placing unlimited nodes without removing from inventory.
+Redefinition of minetest.handle_node_drops() to prevent dug nodes being added to inventory if already present.
+Creative inventory and per-player creative mode are not included for simplicity.
+Players can use chat command '/giveme' to obtain nodes they want to place, and can drop an inventory itemstack to clear space in inventory.